Gensō Suikoden: Tsumugareshi Hyakunen no Toki: Development

 Gensō Suikoden: Tsumugareshi Hyakunen no Toki was first announced by representatives of Konami at the 2011 Tokyo Game Show in Japan, though no specific details aside from its platform were given until the following month in an October 2011 issue of Weekly Famitsu magazine.

 The development team was composed of project director Osamu Komuta, who previously worked on Suikoden Tierkreis, and scenario writer Kazuyoshi Tsugawa, who was involved with Tierkeis and Suikoden V. Like previous games in the series, the title's art direction was made to include elements of Eastern and Western culture.

+Release and promotion

 Konami offered multiple special edition packages to customers in Japan through their Konami Style online store, including the option to bundle the game with a soundtrack CD, drama CD, artbook, and a Genso Suikoden encyclopedia guidebook.

 The soundtrack album, Genso Suikoden Tsumugareshi Hyakunen no Toki Original Soundtrack & Drama CD, published by Konami Digital Entertainment, contains 38 tracks from the game across two discs, including the vocal theme song "The Giving Tree" performed by Chiaki Ishikawa.
 First print copies in the region were packaged with codes which could be redeemed for PlayStation Portable themes based on previous games in the series.

+An English fan translation of the game by the Twisted Phoenix Game Translation was released on October 7, 2021.